 It turned out pretty well indeed.
 In all he produced more than 100 serigraphs for Frame House.

-His posters represent some of the most compositionally complex work of his long career; they were the final application of “minimal realism.”
+His posters represent some of the most compositionally complex work of his long career.
 Here, as an early example, is his wonderful four seasons series for the Cincinnati Nature Center:

 Perhaps the high point of his poster work was a series of ten commissions for the National Park Service in the late 1980s–early 1990s: